 Women of Limerick

-To mark Nollaig na mBan, Ormston House is delighted to launch Women of Limerick by Sharon Slater.
+To mark Nollaig na mBan, Ormston House has launched Women of Limerick by Sharon Slater.
 This is a new mobile phone app to remember and celebrate women from Limerick’s history.

 In version 1.0, we meet twenty-five women mapped across the city at important locations from their stories – from Órlaith íngen Cennétig who was Queen of Ireland in 941, to Dolores O’Riordan who earned international stardom with The Cranberries in the 1990s.